 You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven.
 For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 For if you love those who love you, what reward do you have?
 Do not even tax collectors do the same?”
 (Matthew 5:38-46, ESV)

 I could offer an expanded commentary on this passage (I’ve preached a sermon on this passage), but I’ll summarize it this way.
 This passage addresses how we handle people who insult us and do us wrong.
-It was dealing with individuals who may seek out vengeance, in particular, insults.
+It addresses individuals who may seek out vengeance, in particular, because of insults.

 Charles Spurgeon put it this way; he said we “are to be as the anvil when bad men are the hammers.”

 Jesus was saying “take the insult and ask for more.”
-His words are in contrast to the latter Rabbinic ruling in the Talmud that says: “Does he give him a blow upon the cheek?
+Contrast that with a latter Rabbinic saying in the Talmud that says: “Does he give him a blow upon the cheek?
 Let him give two hundred four; if with the other hand, let him give four hundred.”

 Where the world was saying a person should seek retribution, Jesus pointed to another path of love, forgiveness, and reconciliation.